Desiwah/RScanPlus/privacy_policy.md

 **Effective Date:** February 9, 2026

-RScan+ is a professional utility designed to assist **employees** and **customers** with rapid price checking and product information retrieval.
+R.Scan+ is a professional utility designed to assist **employees** and **customers** with rapid price checking and product information retrieval.
 By turning a mobile device into a high-speed scanner, the app allows users to quickly find details available on public retail websites and manage personal product lists.
-RScan+ acts as a bridge to public web information; it does **not** access internal company APIs, private inventory databases, or non-public employer systems.
+R.Scan+ acts as a bridge to public web information; it does **not** access internal company APIs, private inventory databases, or non-public employer systems.

 ---

 ## 1. Information We Collect

-When you interact with the RScan+ app, the following data may be accessed or stored:
+When you interact with the R.Scan+ app, the following data may be accessed or stored:

 ### A. Locally Stored Data (On Your Device)
 - **Product Lists** – Users can create and manage lists containing product barcodes, codes, and quantities.
 This data is created by you and stored strictly on your device.